relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 ![](media/data_transforms/5c3b02bf2c121e73f3a3916db799b306.png)

-> **NOTE:** Replacement of the Extracted Text (application of replace data transformation) happens on a new copy of the Extracted Text (referenced as *<original_file_name>.replaced.txt*).
+Replacement of the Extracted Text (application of replace data transformation) happens on a new copy of the Extracted Text (referenced as *<original_file_name>.replaced.txt*).
 Newly generated Extracted Text is referenced in a separate loadfile (`loadfile.replaced.dat`).
 In addition, if original loadfile.dat contains a column named `Extracted Text Size in KB` , ONLY then `Extracted Text Size in KB` field is re-generated with updated length.  **Previously generated/supplied data for `Extracted Text Size in KB` is overwritten in this case.**
+{: .info}

 ### Deduplication Data Transformation